Amby Paliwoda: World War II

 Paliwoda served in the United States military during World War II.
 After completing Basic training at Fort Dix, N.J., he was assigned to the Tank Destroyers at Fort Hood, TX, where he designed the famous "Black Panther" Tank Destroyers Shoulder Patch.
 Because of his artistic background, he was later transferred to the Signal Corps, where he was assigned to the Training Films Unit located in Culver City, CA, to help produce animated segments of U.S. Army training films.
 He trained with the Signal Corps and worked on Army training films.
 In his leisure time, played Gin Rummy with Fess Parker and Jeff York, and played chess with Milt Kahl.

 Later cartoon work

-After leaving Disney, Paliwoda worked for other studios, including Hanna-Barbera and Duck Soup Producktions.
+After leaving Disney, Paliwoda worked for other studios, including Hanna-Barbera, Format Films, Ed Graham Productions, Filmation, Bakshi-Krantz, Fred Calvert, Sanrio, and Duck Soup Producktions.
 He was the supervising animator on Bill Cosby's Fat Albert and the Cosby Kids.
 At Duck Soup Producktions he worked primarily on animated advertisements for products such as Levi jeans and Froot Loops cereal.